thibaut1998e/cloud_game/README.md

 events are processed in the parent class. (such as changing the size, selcting, add buttons etc)
 - create_buttons : Buttons only exist in the edition mode.
 They are used to change the values of some attributes (such as the speed of the character or  period of the walls).
 This method is called when the key b is pressed on a selected object in the edition mode.
-You can set in this method the value max, min and step of your buttons.
+Buttons associated with this object are created here, you can set in the constructor the value max, min and step of your buttons.
 If you do not override, no button will appear when pressing b
 - save_buttons_values : this method is called when the buttons are removed from the game.
 You can save here the values recorded by the buttons in some attributes of your object.
 - attributes_to_save : return the list of attributes to save in the text file when the window is closed.
 In the parent class this list is initial_pos, height and width.
 This attributes must be string, float, list or tuple.

 Note : For all of these methods, do not forget to also call the method of the parent class with super unless its not needed

-There is a class Monster which extends Game_object.
+Note 2 : There is a class Monster which extends Game_object.
 This class has a method which ends the game when the character collides with it.
-If you want to create an objets which kill the character, it must extends this class so that you d not need to rewrite this method.
+If you want to create an objets which kill the character, it must extends this class so that you do not need to rewrite this method.
 For example wall and DangerousMonster extend this class

 3) Add your object in the edition mode :